 Two great places to look are http://www.quark.com and http://www.meadowsinfo.com

-Answer:If your site requires a basic “online brochure” providing general information that will not change often, a static website may be appropriate.
+Answer:If your site is a basic “online brochure” providing general information that will not change often, a static website may be appropriate.
 A static site is written in HTML and requires manual updates, while a data-driven site uses a database to store information that is processed whenever the site is accessed.
 Static sites are less expensive to produce and maintain, assuming updates will be made only two or three times a year.

-If your business has many products, services and customer interactions, or regular changes must be made in the information presented on the website, or you would prefer to control of updating your site directly and not relying on outsiders, the data-driven site is probably for you.
+If your business has many products, services and customer interactions, or regular changes must be made in the information presented on the website, or you would prefer the control of updating your site directly and not relying on outsiders, the data-driven site is probably for you.
 They can proceed to their area of interest without wading through tons of other material.
 Clients or customers can access separate databases set aside for their use only.
 These custom databases can accomplish the particular tasks suited to each company, be it purchasing, scheduling, inventory maintenance, order history, or product specifications.

 Successful interactive data-driven websites require careful integrated planning by a team of specialists, from marketers, designers and writers, to the technical experts all working together to create the right skeleton for the site.
 We have that team.